Akurathi/2019-Fall-AI/homeworks/README.md

 <img src="pagerank.png" align="middle" width="450"/>

 ## Programming Homework 5 (Chapter 24)
+The file `one-channel.csv` is one channel of the cat image we discussed in class.
 With `one-channel.csv` as input, complete the `convolution2D()` subroutine in the code below to get output shown.
+You will need to multiply each input pixel (3x3 neighbor grid) of the input 2D array `image2D` with the input filter `kernel3x3` to obtain the output 2D array `convolved2D`.

 ```python
 from google.colab import files